Working with Banner Views

 self.bannerIsVisible = NO;

 Even after an error is sent to your delegate, the banner view continues to try to download new advertisements.
-Thus, implementing both of these delegate methods allows your application to display the banner only when advertisements are loaded.
+Thus, implementing both of these delegate methods allows your app to display the banner only when advertisements are loaded.

 Canceling an Advertising Action